derhass/glx_hook/README.md

 Currently, there is no adaptive mode, so you need to have`$n` times the framerate to not miss any display frames.

+#### Sleep injection

+Set `GH_SWAP_SLEEP_USECS=$n` to force an addition sleep of that many microseconds after each buffer swap.
+This might if you want to reduce the framerate or simulate a slower machine.

 ### INSTALLATION:

 This requires glibc, as we call some internal glibc functions not intended to